mulewile/mulewile/README.md

 ## About Me

-I'm Bill, also known as William, a passionate and enthusiastic web developer with a strong foundation in web development technologies.
+I'm Bill, a passionate and enthusiastic web developer with a strong foundation in web development technologies.
 I possess a keen interest in continuous learning and applying my knowledge to practical projects.
 My diverse interests encompass technology, photography, and languages, which contribute to my well-rounded skillset.

 ---
 ## Languages